-NOTTINGHAM FOREST were surprise champions in 1978, becoming the first team since Tottenham Hotspur in 1951 to win the title directly after promotion from the second division.
+NOTTINGHAM FOREST were surprise champions in 1978, becoming the first team since Ipswich Town in 1961-62 to win the title directly after promotion from the second division.
 Forest were as unfashionable as Derby County six years earlier when they finished top under Brian Clough, who himself became the first manager since Herbert Chapman to win the Football League with two different clubs.

 Forest had only won promotion by a single point, finishing behind Wolves and Chelsea and ahead of much-fancied Bolton Wanderers.
 Clough joined Forest in 1975, returning to the game after his ill-fated 44 days as Leeds United manager.
 He later persuaded his partner, Peter Taylor, to join him at the City Ground, and from thereon, the duo recaptured the spirit of their time at Derby.